suchithaaaaa/internet-of-things/README.md

 20.buzzer with ultrasonic for 20cm
 https://wokwi.com/projects/335613396042908243

-19.buzzer with led and uv
+19.buzzer with led and ultrasonic https://wokwi.com/projects/335613483142873684
-https://wokwi.com/projects/335613483142873684